nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

             });
 ```

 Now we can run and test that we get the issuerid along with the claims.
+If you have run the postman collection request without any modification you should not se any information if you are signed in as `squeeder1`, because all the accounts have issuerid 2.
+Sign as `squeeder2` to se the statistics.

 ## Recap